 The Mad Bomber actually responded in a letter saying he wouldn’t turn himself in because he still needed to bring the company to justice.
 The paper went decided to publish his letter but they asked him to explain more about his issues with the company.
 He explained more and wrote a third letter which went into detail about what had happened to him.
-In fact, he gave so much detail that police were able to use the information to fine him.
+In fact, he gave so much detail that police were able to use the information to find him.

 The Mad Bomber’s Arrest

 He was arrested January 21, 1957.
 By the time it was all over he had put 33 bombs through the city of New York for 16 years.
 Out of these bombs, 22 actually exploded and injured 15 people.
-Fortunately no one was killed.
+Fortunately, no one was killed.
 After being examined by physicians he was diagnosed as a paranoid schizophrenic.
-They believed he was insane and not competent enough to stand trail.
+They believed he was insane and not competent enough to stand trial.